Adjust images in Photoshop to get the best color and allow you to change later

 - Use the tools in the toolbar on the left side of the screen to make adjustments to the image.
 The Marquee tool is used for selections, the Lasso tool for freehand selections, the Magic Wand tool for selecting areas of similar color, and the Crop tool for cropping the image.

 - Use the adjustment layers to make color and tonal adjustments to the image.
 You can find these in the Layers panel, which is usually located on the right side of the screen.

 - Use the Clone Stamp tool and the Healing Brush tool to remove blemishes, or to clone one area of the image onto another.
 Make sure to do this using layers.

 - To retouch use the Brush tool, Eraser tool and Clone Stamp tool with different settings.

 - To correct lens distortion use the Lens Correction filter

 - Save your image by going to File > Save, or File > Save As if you want to save a copy of the original image.

 Note that these are just some basic steps and there are many more techniques and tools to learn and use in Adobe Photoshop.

-I am often asked what is the best way to adjust images in Photoshop?
-So I thought it deserved a post on the blog to help you get the best images when editing.
+The biggest questions I am asked is what is the best way to color adjust images in Photoshop?

 Question: How do you do color and density corrections in Photoshop?